SwiftGen/SwiftGen/README.md

 * Free auto-completion
 * Avoid the risk to use an non-existing asset name
 * All this will be ensured by the compiler.

+Also, it's fully customizable thanks to Stencil templates, so even if it comes we predefined templates, you can make your own to generate whatever code fits your needs and your guidelines!

 ## Installation